nf-core/website/markdown/projects/genome_after_party_summary.md

 - Update pipeline template
 - Update samplesheet validation steps

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/sequencecomposition).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).

-# sanger-tol/readmapping {#readmapping}
+# Read Mapping {#readmapping}

+**[sanger-tol/readmapping](https://pipelines.tol.sanger.ac.uk/readmapping)** for aligning reads generated using Illumina, HiC, PacBio and Nanopore technologies against a genome assembly.
 This pipeline is run for all **primary and alternative** ToL assemblies.

 ### Current features:
 - Align short read data (HiC and Illumina) against the genome with `bwamem2 mem`